MioVisman/fluxbb_modifications/upload/readme.txt

 #---------[ 1.
 UPLOAD ]-------------------------------------------------------
 #

-file upfiles.php; folders include, img, lang, plugins to /
+upfiles.php to /
+img/ to /img/
+include/ to /include/
+lang/ to /lang/
+plugins/ to /plugins/

 #
 #---------[ 2.
 OPEN ]---------------------------------------------------------